meltyourface/blank/posts/Yoga-practices/Yoga-Infused-Tea-Blends-for-Mindful-Practice/index.md

 - 5% Rose petals for promoting heart chakra opening and encouraging self-love
 - 5% Blue Lotus flower for fostering tranquility, awareness, and spiritual connection

-Yoga sequence pairing: To maximize the harmonizing effects of this tea blend, practice a gentle hatha yoga sequence with emphasis on balancing postures like Vrikshasana (Tree Pose), Garudasana (Eagle Pose), and Natarajasana (Lord of the Dance Pose).
+**Yoga sequence pairing**: To maximize the harmonizing effects of this tea blend, practice a gentle hatha yoga sequence with emphasis on balancing postures like Vrikshasana (Tree Pose), Garudasana (Eagle Pose), and Natarajasana (Lord of the Dance Pose).

 By incorporating these personalized yoga-themed tea blends into your daily practice, you'll be able to maximize the benefits of your yoga practice while promoting overall well-being, balance, and mindfulness.
 Adjust the proportions of the ingredients to find the perfect blend for your unique preferences and intentions.